SSRVodka/oh-edu-python/README.md

 The solution is to first build some common cross-compilation script tools (e.g., configure OH-related cross-compilation toolchain parameters, necessary and common environment variables, and other tedious details), then summarize the types of common third-party libraries' build tools (meson, pypi-build, `setup.py`, etc.), and summarize the corresponding common problems and special configurations required by these types. and where special configuration is needed.
 In the future, we plan to abstract a more general Python on OH cross-compile scripting toolkit.

 The project has already defined some common cross-compilation scripting tools, and is accumulating a list of common third-party libraries.
-Already cross-compiled:

-- Native dependencies needed for Python or third-party libraries: libaacplus, x264, alsa-lib, ffmpeg, bzip2, gettext, libffi, ncurses, OpenBLAS, openssl, readline, sqlite3, xz, zlib;
-- Python interpreter;
-- Python third-party libraries: numpy, scipy, opencv, onnxruntime;

-If you have third-party libraries that need to be built, please feel free to raise an issue.

 ## How to build